 The TTS will also teach you practical skills to cope with your urges to smoke and help you find ways to manage nicotine withdrawal symptoms.

 Getting ready for your surgery

 You and your care team will work together to get ready for your surgery.

 Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.

-- I take any over-the-counter medications, herbs, vitamins, minerals, or natural or home remedies.
+- I take dietary supplements, such as herbs, vitamins, minerals, or natural or home remedies.

 - I have a pacemaker, automatic implantable cardioverter-defibrillator (AICD), or other heart device.

 - I’ve had a problem with anesthesia (medication to make me sleep during surgery) in the past.

 - I’m allergic to certain medication(s) or materials, including latex.

 - I’m not willing to receive a blood transfusion.